Letter to Pergamum [PUR guh muhm]

 This sword is held by Jesus.

-What is this sharp two-edged sword?
+What is this sharp sword with two edges?

 Why is it two-edged?